Optometry Through the Years

 “The events of the past century say much about where Optometry bas been foretell accurately where Optometry is going.”
 (John Classe)

-A brief of the historical background of optometry would reveal the 18th to the 19th century as the area of spectacles were no longer being associated with witchcraft and were recognized as valuable tool for enhancing vision.
-Then, from the 19th century to the early 20th century, the science and the art of clinical refraction was developed, followed later by improved methods of lens fabrication.
+A brief review of the historical background of Optometry would reveal the 18th to the 19th century as the era of spectacle peddlers, covered wagons and spectacle-jewelry stores.
+Eyeglasses became acceptable when spectacles were no longer associated with witchcraft and were recognized as a valuable tool and effective tool to enhance eyesight.
+Then, from the 19th century to the early 20th century, the science and art of clinical refraction was developed, followed later by improved methods of lens fabrication.
 From the early to the middle of the 20th century, optometry was mainly involved in pure vision testing.
-Followed by a growing interest in binocular vision, the introduction of visual analysis and the development of contact lenses.
-From the 3rd quarter to the close of this 20th century, optometry made a giant leap towards the fulfillment of tis role as a primary care profession.
+Followed by a growing interest in binocular vision, the introduction of visual analysis, the development of contact lenses, and photo-refractive surgery.
+From the 3rd quarter to the close of this 20th century, Optometry made a giant leap towards the fulfillment of its role as a primary care profession.
 New laws were passed to provide the profession the use of diagnostic pharmaceutical agents (DPAs) and therapeutic pharmaceuticals agents (TPAs).
 As a natural consequence, optometrists became involved in the treatment and management of disease.
 In some countries, optometrists perform limited surgery. |

 Philippine Optometry

 At the turn of this century, there was no established record of optometry in the Philippines.
 There were no facilities for grinding prescriptions for lenses.
-It is presumed that a few wealthy residents, mostly Spanish priests and colonizers, ordered their ready-made reading spectacles from Europe
+It is presumed that a few wealthy residents, mostly Spanish priests and colonizers, ordered their ready-made reading spectacles from Europe.

 Philippine Involvement in International Optometry